 I am really pleased to have been recognized in this way.
 I do feel that it is significant that two of the leaders of the PR industry, Andy Polansky of Weber Shandwick (No. 7) and myself, were in the top 10.

-I have made it a point throughout my career to lead from the front and work on client business instead of slipping into an administrative or managerial role.
+I have made it a point throughout my career to work on client business instead of slipping into an administrative or managerial role.
 Everybody is an account executive at Edelman.
 In fact, I am taking a client to four interviews on Friday.
 There can be no substitute for speaking truth to power… clients need us to be direct and substantive, not political and safe.

 I am fortunate to work for a family business that can take the long view and invest ahead of revenue.
 I come in to an Edelman office wanting to see the work, to meet the people and yes, ultimately to understand the numbers.
 But ultimately, it is the CEO selfie that works every time, along with the Quit Smoking pledge, which has earned nearly 100 people a $2,000 cash bonus for improving their health.